PoignardAzur/poignardazur.github.io/_posts/2024-08-09-pinned-places.md

 This is a problem because some values become inherently unsound if you move their bytes around to a different place, most notably self-referential types (types with a reference pointing to a value owned by the same object as the pointer).

 People have suggested solutions to address these use cases.
-In a [previous article](https://without.boats/blog/pin/), Boats goes over these solutions and why most of these solutions are not feasible to implement without major disruption to the Rust ecosystem.
+In a [previous article](https://without.boats/blog/pin/), Boats goes over these solutions and why most of them are not feasible to implement without major disruption to the Rust ecosystem.

 The solution that the language *did* settle on is pinned pointers: a `Pin<&mut T>` is a wrapper around a `&mut T` which lets you access its value and in some cases mutate its fields, but does not let you move the `T` by default.
 More than that, by creating a `Pin<&mut T>`, you are *declaring* that the value will not be moved for the remainder of its lifetime, even after the `Pin<&mut T>` is dropped.
-Since the compiler can't check that you hold to that commitment, `Pin::new` is an unsafe function.
+Since the compiler can't check that you hold to that commitment, `Pin::new_unchecked` is an unsafe function.
+(I'm skipping a lot of details here.)

 Because of these constraints, Pin ends up being somewhat unwieldy.
 You need a macro to create a pinned reference on the stack, pin projection is hard, reborrowing must happen manually, methods end up looking like `fn foo(self: Pin<&mut Self>)`, etc.